Venice native named Sailor of the Quarter

 She was lauded as Camp Lemonnier’s Active Duty Blue Jacket of the Quarter, according to a news release from the U.S. Navy.

-Camp Lemonnier is a base that helps "ensure security in Europe, Africa and Southwest Asia," the news release states.
+Camp Lemonnier is a base that helps ensure security in Europe, Africa and Southwest Asia.

 Post a comment as